 Character Printers are printers which print one character at a time.
 These are of further two types

+I nese are of further two types

 - Dot Matrix Printer(DMP) - Daisy Wheel

 Dot Matrix Printer

 In the market one of the most popular printer is Dot Matrix Printer because of their ease of printing features and economical price.
 Each character printed is in form of pattern of Dot's and head consists of a Matrix of Pins of size (57, 79, 97 or 99) which comes out to form a character that is why it is called Dot Matrix Printer.